Performance & Production Arts | UAL Diploma/Extended Diploma in Theatre Technology & Event Production | Level 3

 - Practical course allows you to explore and build your skills

-You can progress to university level, either at the MET or at other universities.
-Degrees at Northbrook MET include Stage & Production Management or Lighting & Sound Design.
+After the Extended Diploma you can progress to a university-level course either at the MET or at other universities.
+Degrees at Northbrook College include Stage & Production Management or Lighting & Sound Design.

 - Lighting technician/designer